Exercises to Relieve Shoulder Tendinitis

 In this condition, tendon inflammation is accompanied by micro-fissures that prevent movement and rotation in the area where the tendinitis is located.

 Your movements may also cause tendinitis.
-In this case, the elevation of the arm due to certain physical or labor intensive activities, which implies an increase in the force of friction, and excessive use of the stressed tendon can result in the micro-trauma that causes it.
+In this case, the elevation of the arm due to certain physical or labor-intensive activities, which implies an increase in the force of friction, and excessive use of the stressed tendon can result in the micro-trauma that causes it.
 As a MedlinePlus article states, it’s a common condition in those who play sports.

 In this case, the infra and supraspinatus muscles are affected.
 Both muscles have zones of little irrigation in the tendon and are more susceptible to degenerative processes.